Jesus healing the bleeding woman: Mark

-Because of the continual bleeding, the woman would have been continually regarded in Jewish law as a niddah or menstruating woman, and so ceremonially unclean.
+Because of the continual bleeding, the woman would have been continually regarded in Jewish law as a Zavah or menstruating woman, and so ceremonially unclean.
 In order to be regarded as clean, the flow of blood would need to stop for at least 7 days.
 Because of the constant bleeding, this woman lived in a continual state of uncleanness which would have brought upon her social and religious isolation.
-It would have prevented her from getting married - or, if she was already married when the bleeding started, would have prevented her from having sexual relations with her husband and might have been cited by him as grounds for divorce.
+It would have prevented her from getting married – or, if she was already married when the bleeding started, would have prevented her from having sexual relations with her husband and might have been cited by him as grounds for divorce.